The Best Gemstones For Everyday Wear, And Why

 Garnet

 Garnets actually come in several different types, but the good news is that all of them are durable and well-suited to daily wear.
-Garnets don’t scratch easily and generally won’t fracture or chip unless they are hit with a relatively hard blow.
+With a Mohs Hardness that ranges from 6.5-7.5, Garnets don’t scratch easily and generally won’t fracture or chip unless they are hit with a relatively hard blow.

 These beautiful stones come in a wide range of colors as well, though most of them are in the scarlet-red to red-orange spectrum.
 They’re an excellent gift for loved ones, perfect for romantic jewelry, and they always look sultry and elegant on formal occasions.